parketh/full-stack-open/part2/2a-data-collection-modules.md

 ### 2 - Map

  - Like `filter`, the function `map` is a higher-order function.
 Rather than filtering through objects in an array, it transforms them.
- - `map` takes a callback function and passed to each item in the array
+ - `map` takes a callback function and passes this to each item in the array

 ```javascript
 var animals = [